cenotelie/sapientia/sapientia/model_training/annotation_strategies/annotation_strategy_collins_en.md

 ### Defined by

-Defined by is a relation existing between standard and a document.
+Defined by is a relation existing between a standard or a process and a document.

 For example, the _specific requirements_ are **defined** in the _technical specification_.